-Prior to Laureate, Wayne served as Vice President, Product Management for Ellucian, where he provided strategic and executive leadership for Ellucian’s Mobile, Portal, Analytics, Document Management, and Teaching & Learning businesses and solutions — spanning three educational ERPs, with a global footprint covering 40 countries, with over 2,400 institutions and 20 million students, faculty, and staff.
+Prior to Laureate, Wayne served as Vice President, Product Management for Ellucian, leading their Mobile, Portal, Analytics, Document Management, and Teaching & Learning businesses, which served over 2,400 institutions and 20 million students, faculty, and staff in 40 countries.
 Wayne also served as the director of international product strategy at Blackboard, the global leader in learning management systems for higher education, K-12, and professional education.

-Wayne has held product management roles with Wired in San Francisco, and with four start-up companies on both coasts.
-Several of his products have received “Product of the Year” and “User Interface” awards from leading industry publications, and LiveWired was honored with a permanent display in the San Francisco Museum of Modern Art.
-Wayne started his career as a product manager for FreeLoader, a push technology start-up founded by Mark Pincus (CEO & Founder of Zynga) and Sunil Paul (CEO & Founder of Sidecar), where he delivered the web’s first interactive screen saver.
+Wayne has held product management roles with Wired in San Francisco, and with four start-up companies on both coasts – receiving “Product of the Year” and “User Interface” awards – and LiveWired was honored with a permanent display in the San Francisco Museum of Modern Art.

-Colleen has certifications as a SAFe Program Consultant (SPC), Agile Alliance Scrum Master (SM), and Project Management Professional (PMP).
-She has a Bachelors in Information Systems from the University of Maryland, and is currently pursuing a Masters of Engineering at Johns Hopkins University.
+Colleen has certifications as a SAFe Program Consultant (SPC), Agile Alliance Scrum Master (SM), ITIL 4.0 Professional, and Project Management Professional (PMP).
+She has a Bachelor’s degree in Information Systems from the University of Maryland, and is currently pursuing a Masters of Engineering at Johns Hopkins University.

 Paul Hyland is a digital transformation consultant, specializing in product management, user experience, and software development.
 Previously, Paul spent over a decade overseeing the web technology infrastructure and software development for Editorial Projects in Education, which publishes Education Week, the leading news source covering K-12 education in the United States.
 He led a team of software developers responsible for developing content management systems, registration and access control functionality, and integrating subscription fulfillment, advertising, web analytics, social media, and mobile web services.
 Paul also managed relationships with hosting and other 3rd-party service providers, orchestrated the production of web video streaming of our conferences, and wrote articles and blog posts covering educational technology.